Flashcards in Global Markets And Business Expansion - 4.2 Deck (64):

 a combination of two previously separate firms which is achieved by forming a completely new firm into which the two original businesses are integrated

-what are 5 benefits of merging?
+what are 3 of 5 benefits of merging?

 1. immediately increase market power